duneaught/diversitymod/README.md

 ---

+To play The Binding of Isaac: Rebirth with Diversity Mod, just run diversitymod.exe.
+You do not have to move any files or put the program anyplace special.
+The only requirement is that the Diversity Mod program should not be in the resources folder for Rebirth.

+---

 Description of the Mod:

 All characters start with the D6 except Eden, who gets a random space-use item as usual.